mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/authenticate-alice/java.md

 ### Login user

-Your user must be authenticated to be able to participate in the Conversation.
+You must authenticate your user to enable them to participate in the Conversation.
 Replace the `onLoginUser` method inside `LoginViewModel` class:

 ```java
 void onLoginUser(User user) {